ANYplays77/ANYDECK-Macropad/README.md

 ---

 ## Schematic
 The build uses a XIAO RP2040.
 The keys are wired with diodes to prevent signal conflicts.
-The screen uses the I2C protocol.
 ![Schematic](rgr.PNG)

 ---

 ## PCB
-The printed circuit board is a compact double-layer design that holds all parts, including the Neopixel LEDs under the keys.
+The printed circuit board is a compact double-layer design that holds all parts,
 ![PCB Layout](Capture.PNG)

 ---